sprenks18/pair-programming-switcher/README.md

 # pair-programming-switcher README
-Python script to let students know when they should switch between driver and navigator
+Python script to let students know when they should switch between driver and navigator, both visually and audibly.
+The program displays a screen, telling the students what their roles should be--either driver or navigator--depending on if they're sitting on the left or right of their partner.
+Every ROLE_INTERVAL (currently 6 because my intro course works on small problems) minutes, the script will beep twice and notify students that they should switch roles.
+The switch roles screen displays for 30 seconds (another constant).
+Then, the screen displays the new roles for the students.

 ## Dependencies
 * Python 3